 Information technology is a booming and continually-developing industry that makes up an integral part of most of the corporations, government agencies, and individual pursuits in the U.S. and around the world.
 Featured on this page, we list the top information technology programs available in the United States.
 The schools listed may offer certificates of completion, associate degree programs, bachelor degree programs, and even master programs.

-A bachelor’s degree program is often considered the minimum requirement for most information technology positions.
+A bachelor’s IT degree program is often considered the minimum requirement for most information technology positions.
 Today, many college students interested in an information technology career are choosing to seek their information technology degree online.
 The flexible online format is ideal for students who must balance their schoolwork with other commitments, such as a full-time job or childcare.
 Whether you want to be a full-time student or part-time, online classes can work for you.

 Online information technology degrees provide the same quality of education as in the classroom.
 As part of our list, we look at the quality of the program, graduation rate, job placement, and tuition costs.
 Each of these qualities helps determine how well a student will succeed by enrolling in an information technology program in the U.S.